 expo build:ios -t simulator, then download the artifact with the link printed when your build completes.
 To install the resulting tar.gz file, unzip it and drag and drop it into your iOS simulator.
 If you'd like to install it from the command line, run

 tar -xvzf your-app.tar.gz to unpack the file, open a simulator, then run

 xcrun simctl install booted <path to .app>.

-.
-However, there are a couple reasons why you might want to rebuild and resubmit the native binaries:
+There are a couple of reasons why you might want to rebuild and resubmit the native binaries:

 - If you want to change native metadata like the app's name or icon

-- If you upgrade to a newer SDK version of your app (which requires new native code)
+- If you upgrade to a newer SDK version of the app (which requires new native code)

-to get an idea of all the properties you can change, e.g. the icons, deep linking url scheme, handset/tablet support, and a lot more.
+to get an idea of all the properties you can change.
+Such as the icons, deep linking URL scheme, add or remove handset/tablet support, etc.